tphuong141607/Draw-Rectangle/README.md

 # Draw Rectangle

 ## What is it?
 A piece of code, written in C language, that asks the user to input a number n.
-It will then generate the 3 rectangle outputs based on the given input using for-loop.
+It will then generate the 3 rectangle outputs that have n lines, using for-loop.

 ## What the program output looks like: